Coronini

-Coronini (/ro/; until 1996 Pescari /ro/; Lászlóvára or Koronini; occasionally referred to as Peskari in German) is a commune in Caraș-Severin County, western Romania, with a population of 1,674.
+Coronini (/ro/; until 1996 Pescari /ro/; Lászlóvára or Koronini; occasionally referred to as Peskari in German) is a commune in Caraș-Severin County, western Romania, with a population of 1,514 as of 2021.
 Part of the region of Banat, it includes Coronini and Sfânta Elena villages.
 Situated on the Danube and the border with Serbia, part of the mountainous area known as Clisura Dunării, Coronini holds several archeological sites, which trace its history back to the Bronze Age.
 The locality is home to a medieval fortress built by rulers of the Hungarian Kingdom, but was re-founded during the Banat colonization of the 1790s, and officially in 1858.
 A center for immigration from the Czech lands in the early 19th century, Sfânta Elena is among the traditional places founded by and associated with the Czech-Romanian community.

 Coronini as a whole was transformed by 20th century political changes, industrialization and economic fluctuations: Coronini village became a center for the mining industry, while Sfânta Elena was heavily affected rural-urban migration, and eventually by voluntary resettlement in the Czech Republic.
 During the 1990s, the commune became ill-famed as a hub for contraband in petroleum products.

-Location and demographics
+Location

-The Coronini commune is located on the foothills of the Southern Carpathians, where these meet the Danube, and in proximity to the Clisura Dunării and Iron Gates areas.
+The commune is located on the foothills of the Southern Carpathians, where these meet the Danube, and in proximity to the Clisura Dunării and Iron Gates areas.
 Facing Serbia on the right bank of the Danube, it is also close to a canyon formed by the Alibeg River.
 The Sfânta Elena area is located on a karstic plateau, which groups sinkholes and limestone pavements, features also present in neighboring areas (Berzasca, the Mudavița Seacă Valley, etc.).
 The area has also been described as fault plain, part of the Banat Mountains graben (itself known as Coroniniului or Lászlóvára).
 Coronini is located near a stone formation known as Babacaia (also Babakái or Babocaise), and close to the hills Cralievăț, Cârșia Văradului, and Vuiții.
 It also houses caves such as Gaura cu muscă, once famous as the breeding ground of Simulium colombaschense, an endemic black fly species.
 Another such feature is Gaura cu muzică, known for its natural acoustics.

-Coronini lends its name to the Coronini-Bedina nature reserve, which covers 3,864.80 hectares.
-It is also, with Sichevița, the proposed site of a new nature reserve, Fețele Dunării ("Facets of the Danube"), which is supposed to cover some 1,100 hectares.
+Coronini lends its name to the Coronini-Bedina nature reserve, which covers 3864.80 ha.
+It is also, with Sichevița, the proposed site of a new nature reserve, Fețele Dunării ("Facets of the Danube"), which is supposed to cover some 1100 ha.

-According to the 2011 census, the commune is home to 1,381 Romanians and 289 Czechs.
+Demographics

 At the 2002 census, most of the 1,878 inhabitants were Romanian Orthodox (1,120 people), while 382 were Baptist and 368 Roman Catholic.
+According to the 2011 census, the commune had 1,674 inhabitants, and was home to 1,381 Romanians and 289 Czechs.
+At the 2021 census, Coronini had a population of 1,514; of those, 75.76% were Romanians and 14.53% Czechs.